LAT 27°29'39.3"S

 The aim of the garden is to showcase the University of Queensland's community & sustainability ethos.
 The chosen site is located at the entrance to the campus and will also serve as a formal arrival to the campus for visitors.

-Award2020 Australian Institute of Landscape Architects Queensland - Landscape Architecture Award for Health and Education Landscape (LatStudios in collaboration with DWP (Architecture)) • 2020 Landscape Queensland Construction Excellence Award for Commercial Category 6 ($1M-$2.5M)
+2020 Australian Institute of Landscape Architects Queensland - Landscape Architecture Award for Health and Education Landscape (LatStudios in collaboration with DWP (Architecture))

-LatStudios, in partnership with DWP Architects, was engaged to transform an under-used green space at the arrival to the St Lucia University of Queensland campus, into a space that created a sense of arrival to the campus and provided gathering space and a new community garden.
+LatStudios, in partnership with DWP Architects, was engaged to transform an under-used green space at the arrival to The University of Queensland (UQ) St Lucia campus, into a space that created a sense of arrival to the campus and provided gathering space and a new community garden.

 • Celebrates the arrival to the campus with a sculptural UQ motif in weathered steel, set within a formal water element